awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-chef.md

 1. \(Optional\) Enable **Why\-run** to show changes that will be made to target instances if the recipes are run, without actually changing target instances\.

 1. For **Compliance severity**, choose the severity of Systems Manager Configuration Compliance results that you want reported\.
 Compliance reporting indicates whether the association state is compliant or noncompliant, along with the severity level you specify\.
 Configuration Compliance reports are stored in an S3 bucket that you specify as the value of the **Compliance report bucket** parameter \(step 15\)\.
-For more information about Configuration Compliance, see [Working With Configuration Compliance](sysman-compliance-about.md) in this guide\.
+For more information about Configuration Compliance, see [Working with Configuration Compliance](sysman-compliance-about.md) in this guide\.

    Compliance scans measure drift between configuration that is specified in your Chef recipes and instance resources\.
 Valid values are `Critical`, `High`, `Medium`, `Low`, `Informational`, `Unspecified`, or `None`\.
 To skip compliance reporting, choose `None`\.